MartinWalchshofer/butterworthiir/README.md

 # butterworthiir
 A typescript implementation of a butterworth iir filter<br />

+Butterworth filters are used to filter data.
+It is possible to design highpass, lowpass, bandpass and notch filters to remove certain frequency bands from signals.

 This library is based on mkfilter.c by Anthony J. Fisher, University of York, September 1992.<br />
 see:<br />
 http://www-users.cs.york.ac.uk/~fisher/mkfilter<br />